Bri Young to serve as volunteer assistant on Red Raider soccer staff

 Red Raiders finish unbeaten Big 12 regular season

-Tech's 18 victories in Young's first season marked the most in school history.
+The Red Raiders closed Young’s first season in 2013 with an 18-3 overall record that included an appearance in the second round of the NCAA Championship.
+Texas Tech’s 18 victories in Young’s first season marked the most in school history.
 The Red Raiders went undefeated in Big 12 play, going 6-0-2 against conference foes en route to a second-place finish in the league standings, their highest ever in program history.

 Young joined the Tech program after serving coaching roles at both Chaparral High School in Colorado and on three separate staffs within the Real Colorado organization, one of the top youth clubs in the nation.

-Young, a native of Castle Pines North, Colorado, entered the coaching profession after a stellar career at Texas A&M where she earned both NSCAA All-Region and All-Big 12 honors.
+Young, a native of Castle Pines North, Colorado, entered the coaching profession after a stellar career at Texas A&M where she earned both NSCAA All-American and All-Big 12 honors.
 The Aggies advanced to the NCAA Tournament in each of her four seasons at A&M from 2008-11, while also claiming the Big 12 regular season title in 2010 and the conference tournament championship in 2011.

 Young, who also played internationally as part of the U.S. U-20 and U-23 National Teams, was named to the MAC Hermann Trophy Watch List prior to her senior season which is presented annually to the top collegiate player in the country.